Home | About OHS | Application Process

 The Oklahoma Historical Society (OHS) Historical Marker Program officially launched following World War II.
 State Representative John E. Wagner met with Dr. Charles Evans, secretary of the OHS, to make plans for the OHS and the Oklahoma Department of Highways to establish a historical marker program.
 With the help of General William S. Key, an OHS board member, the Oklahoma Legislature authorized $10,000 for as many markers as possible.
 The OHS was directed to select 100 people, places, or events important in state history.

 The number of historical markers increased dramatically after the state’s semi-centennial celebration in 1957.
 By the mid-1970s, with anticipation of the celebration of the bicentennial of the United States, there were more than 250 roadside and on-site markers in the state.
 Today there are records for more than 660 markers, but keeping an exact count is difficult.
-Many markers no longer exist; they were either stolen, destroyed by vandals or automobile accidents, or removed for roadwork and lost.
+Many markers no longer exist; they were either stolen, destroyed, or removed for roadwork and lost.
 We have only the written record of these markers.
 Unfortunately, no funding has ever been authorized for maintenance of the markers.
 In the mid-1980s, a $1.2 million federal highway matching-fund grant program helped replace selected damaged and missing markers, and improved the safety and attractiveness of many roadside markers.

 Application Process